You get genital herpes by having sex -- vaginal, oral, or anal -- with someone who already has it.

 You’re more likely to get this test if you have symptoms but it’s been longer than 48 hours since they showed up.
 In this case, you can rely on the results from this test more than the viral culture.

-In this test, your doctor puts a thin needle in your arm, usually near your elbow, and takes out a small amount of blood.
-A lab then checks it for herpes “antibodies,” something your body makes to fight the virus.
+A small amount of blood is sent to a lab that then checks it for herpes “antibodies.”
+Those are something your body makes to fight the virus.

-You would get a blood test if you think you have been exposed but you don’t have any symptoms.
+You might get a blood test if you think you have been exposed but you don’t have any symptoms.

 Labs may use different types of blood tests.
 With some you can get results the same day, but others may take up to 3 weeks.